gitrows/gitrows/README.md

 For the GitRows API you append the filters as query parameters: https://api.gitrows.com/nicolaszimmer/test-data/test.json?title=foo

 ### add(path, data)
+> requires `token`

-For adding data (and deleting or creating new datafiles) you must set your username and an OAuth (personal access) token.
-Unless you feel particularly adventurous you should **never** do this in a public environment like a website.
+For adding data (and deleting or creating new data files) you must set your username and an OAuth (personal access) token.
+Unless you feel particularly adventurous you should **never** do this in a production environment like a website.
 You can generate a new one in your [GitHub Developer Settings](https://github.com/settings/tokens):

 ```js
 let options={